fellinga/node-red-contrib-ui-countdown-timer-switch/README.md

 The value of msg.countdown must be a number in minutes.
 The switch will stay on for the specified amount of time.
 A msg.countdown with a value of 0 turns the switch off.

+The status of the switch can be queried by sending a message with `msg.topic` equal to "status". `msg.state` can be set to specify the name of the property holding the switch state in the output.
+It will default to "state" if not provided. `msg.payload` will be passed through to the output.

+**Note:** You can provide a countdown message _or_ a status request in a single message, not both.

+### Output

+This node has 3 outputs: switch position, on branch and off branch.

+#### Switch position

+This output provides a message when the state of the switch changes. `msg.payload` contains the state of the switch.

+#### On Branch

+This output is triggered when the status is requested on the input and the switch is on.

+#### Off Branch

+This output is triggered when the status is requested on the input and the switch is off.

 ## History

 Find the changelog [here](CHANGELOG.md).